 Now that’s a sentence I never thought I’d publish on the Internet.
 Even though I never wanted anything to do with abuse again, I discovered I couldn’t outrun it.
 Other survivors found their way into my life, into my home, into my closest circle of friends.
 And how I thought I could avoid the topic in my work…I have to laugh at my hubris and naivete.
 I’m not a numbers person, but after practicing psychotherapy for more than a decade now, I’d estimate that more than half of my clients are now or have been in abusive relationships.
-Whether it’s physical abuse, verbal, emotional, and psychological abuse, sexual and financial exploitation, or my personal favorite—narcissistic abuse.
+Whether it’s physical abuse, verbal, emotional, and psychological abuse, sexual and financial exploitation, or narcissistic abuse.
 The damage done to their lives and beyond creates a butterfly effect we can’t even calculate.
 Simply put, there is a war against womxn in this world that shows no signs of slowing, and is barely acknowledged.
 We are held hostage in our own homes, pinioned under the oppressive weight of coercive control.
-Our greatest enemy is our dearest love.
+Our greatest enemy is…the person who is supposed to love us.
 That fact alone rends our hearts, and we spend untold years putting back the pieces while trying to earn a living, care for children, restore our mental and physical health, and love again, let alone thrive.

 Do you think I’m exaggerating?
 Consider this: Why don’t womxn talk about their abuse more publicly?
 Why don’t they ask for help when they’re being abused?
 How do they end up with abusers in the first place?
 Why don’t they just leave?